 Moreover, parking services estimates that theft of service – namely, parking in someone else’s stall – has become more prevalent in recent years, with instances increasing by 50 per cent in 2014-15 compared with the previous year.

 For infractions related to an expired ticket or lack of ticket displayed, among other minor violations, the rate will increase from $40 to $70.
 For improper parking violations, whereby vehicles are outside the lines of the stall, the fine remains the same at $40.
-The price of these citations are all halved if the ticket is paid within 10 days.
+The price of these citations are all halved if the ticket is paid within 10 days, people will still be allowed to pay their fines through the njmcdirect services.

 However, the largest increases are attached to more serious infractions.
 Drivers parked in an accessibility or otherwise designated stall without a permit will face a $300 fine or $150 if paid within 10 days, up from the current $100 citation or $60 if paid within 10 days.
 For parking in front a fire hydrant or in a fire lane, drivers will face $100 citation or $50 if paid within 10 days, up from $75 or $50.